All Episodes

 I could see New York.

-Listen, I uh I the last two governors in New York have basically said I'm not wanted in New York.
+Listen, the last two governors in New York have basically said, I'm not wanted in New York.

 Andrew Cuomo said it.

-Kathy Hokel said it, and by the way, I'm gonna be more to more than happy to accommodate them, hopefully sooner than later, and and leave and take my money with me.
+And by the way, I'm going to be more than happy to accommodate them, hopefully sooner than later, and leave and take my money with me.

-Um, but my question is is is there not a better way?
+But my question is: is there not a better way?

-In other words, for example, the convention of states, which is something our friend Mark Levin has talked at length about.
+In other words, for example, the Convention of States, which is something our friend Mark Levinis talked at length about.

-In other words, that we'd have an ability to make changes that are necessary to our Constitution to protect this this great republic of ours, you know, short of you know having states go independent, which I think could be very problematic for a lot of reasons.
+In other words, that we'd have an ability to make changes that are necessary to our Constitution to protect this great republic of ours, short of having states go independent, which I think could be very problematic for a lot of reasons.

-Well, I think it I think it's important for us to have all of these conversations to talk about all the different options.
+Well, I think it's important for us to have all of these conversations to talk about all the different options.

-And you know, the Convention of States movement, that would that really got going and it almost was successful, but it it wasn't successful.
+And, you know, the Convention of States movement, that really got going, and it almost was successful, but it wasn't successful.

-Yeah, at the time they were almost there, and and so but unfortunately, it it didn't get there.
+Yeah, at the time, they were almost there.

-And and so now I'm bringing this issue up and and people have taken it in all kinds of different directions.
+And so now I'm bringing this issue up, and people have taken it in all kinds of different directions.

 We're still the United States of America.

-I'm just proposing that we shrink the federal government and take the power, the the massive power structure that the federal government has away and take that grip of power off of the states and empower states to be their own identity.
+I'm just proposing that we shrink the federal government and take the power, the massive power structure that the federal government has away and take that grip of power off of the state and empower states to be their own identities.

-So you're saying giving a lot more power back to the states and having a less federal uh less impactful federalized government.
+So you're saying giving a lot more power back to the states and having a less impactful federalized government.

 Yes, absolutely.

-But even I mean, we could even carry it further if if it needed to be, but we still need to have this conversation because we have to solve problems at some point.
+But even, I mean, we could even carry it further if it needed to be, but we still need to have this conversation because we have to solve problems at some point.

-Instead of just being outraged and being mad and being constantly ha offended or having our feelings hurt, yelling at the left basically to stop it, you're abusing us.
+Instead of just being outraged and being mad and being constantly offended or having our feelings hurt, yelling at the left, basically to stop it, you're abusing us.

-We have to we have to stand up for ourselves and say, enough.
+We have to stand up for ourselves and say, enough.

 We need to have our own states where, you know what, we'll let you come here.